What is Carpet Cleaning Insurance?

-Without a doubt, commercial insurance for carpet cleaning companies is important.
-Your company handles customer property, uses chemicals and specialized equipment, and transports carpets or employees to and from customer sites.
-You need to protect your company from all of the risks those daily activities can carry.
-Keep reading to learn about the specific types of coverage you may need and why it's important to have coverage.
+Without a doubt, commercial insurance for a carpet cleaning company is important.
+Your company handles customer property, uses chemicals and specialized equipment, and transports equipment and employees to and from customer sites.
+You need to protect your business from all of the risks those daily activities can carry.

-As a carpet cleaning professional, your goal is to maintain your customer's carpets so they are always fresh and clean.
+As a carpet cleaning business owner, your goal is to maintain your customer's carpets so they are always fresh and clean.
 Professional carpet cleaning services typically outperform consumer alternatives and DIY options.
 You should expect the same superior attention and service you provide your clients from your insurance provider.
+Keep reading to learn about the specific types of business insurance you may need and why it's important to have coverage.

 Risk Management Is an Important Part of Every Carpet Cleaning Business

-- The chemicals, solvents, and compounds you use.
+- The chemicals, solvents, and compounds you use

-- Drive time to and from your client's premises.
+- Drive time to and from your client's premises

-- Length of time spent at each client's property.
+- Length of time spent at each client's property

-- Where you operate.
+- Where you operate (city/state)

-- The size of your business.
+- The size of your business

-- Any special services you provide.
+- Any special services you provide

-General Liability Coverage
+General Liability Insurance

-Property Insurance Coverage
+Commercial Property Insurance

 Business Owners Policy

 Umbrella coverage offers a cost-effective approach to maximizing your insurance coverages.
-If you were to extend the limits of each individual policy you can expect considerable increases in each premium.
+If you were to extend the limits of each policy you can expect considerable increases in each premium.
 The alternative is to invest in an umbrella policy or excess liability insurance.
 Not only do you pay a smaller, single premium, but you typically receive more coverage.

 Commercial Auto Insurance